 - 2.1.
-Diagnosis of Heart Failure should be made face-to-face by either a Consultant Cardiologist with a subspecialty in Heart Failure, a GP with special interest in Heart Failure, or an experienced Heart Failure Specialist Nurse.
-The patient should expect a full and honest appraisal of the diagnosis and prognosis\.
+Diagnosis of Heart Failure should be made face-to-face by a lead physician with subspecialty training in Heart Failure (usually a consultant cardiologist) who is responsible for making the clinical diagnosis.
+The patient should expect a full and honest appraisal of the diagnosis and prognosis.
 Patients should also be informed of any test results, initial and planned treatments, and what happens next. - 2.2.
-On discharge from hospital, if applicable, patients must be offered a discharge plan which must include details of care, treatment, next steps, education and understandable self-management plans to follow.2.2. - 2.3.
-Patients diagnosed with Heart Failure should be seen by a member of the multi-disciplinary team within 2 weeks of an official diagnosis.
-This should be an extended appointment of no less than 30 mins.2.3. - 2.4.
+On discharge from hospital, if applicable, patients must be offered a discharge plan which must include details of care, treatment, next steps, education and understandable self-management plans to follow.^{2.2.} - 2.3.
+Patients diagnosed with Heart Failure should be seen by a member of the multidisciplinary team within 2 weeks of an official diagnosis.
+This should be an extended appointment of no less than 30 mins.^{2.3.} - 2.4.
 During the first appointment, every patient should be given a clear, understandable care plan that is shared with the patient and accessible to the carer or family if necessary.
-This should reflect the diagnosing Consultant Cardiologist's conversation.2.4. - 2.5.
+This should reflect the diagnosing Consultant Cardiologist's conversation.^{2.4.} - 2.5.
 People with Heart Failure must be offered education to support self-management and self-care.
-The multi-disciplinary team should ensure the patient has understood the information given.2.5.

-This is to ensure understanding around:

-- 2.6 Self-management - 2.6.1.
-Recognising Heart Failure symptoms - 2.6.2.
-What to do if symptoms get worse - 2.6.3.
-Who to call and when, if symptoms get worse - 2.6.4.
+2.5. - 2.6.
+The multidisciplinary team should ensure the patient has understood the information given ^{2.6}.
+This is to ensure understanding around: - 2.6.1.
+Self-management - 2.6.2.
+Recognising Heart Failure symptoms - 2.6.3.
+What to do if symptoms get worse - 2.6.4.
+Who to call and when, if symptoms get worse - 2.6.5.
 The 'whys?' and 'whats' of medication - 2.7.
 Self-Care - 2.7.1.
 People with Heart Failure need help in self-managing and self-caring.
 Heart Failure is a long-term condition that needs managing not only by the healthcare team, but also by the person with it, and those around them. - 2.8.
-The patient must have access to the multi-disciplinary team until their Heart Failure is stable and treatments are optimised for them.
-There is no set time attributed to this; it is personal and depends on the requirements of the individual patient.2.8. - 2.9.
-Patients must have access to national and international guideline driven treatment, irrespective of cost.2.9.1.6-2.9.2.
-This must include adjuncts to national guidelines\ or any technology appraisal, whether medication, device or pathway, that are authorised by NICE\ or the SMC\ or appropriate authorising body. - 2.10.
+The patient must have access to the multidisciplinary team until their Heart Failure is stable and treatments are optimised for them.
+There is no set time attributed to this; it is personal and depends on the requirements of the individual patient.^{2.8.} - 2.9.
+Patients must have access to national and international guideline driven treatment, irrespective of cost.^{2.9.1.} This must include adjuncts to national guidelines or any technology appraisal, whether medication, device or pathway, that are authorised by NICE or the SMC or appropriate authorising body. - 2.10.
 Mental health is particularly important to people with Heart Failure.
 Access should be offered to a mental health specialist if required.
 This referral should take place if the patient is either under a multidisciplinary team or by primary care.
 People with Heart Failure can suffer disproportionately with anxiety and depression.
 This affects their quality of life. - 2.11.
 People with Heart Failure generally have multiple conditions to manage.
 It is important they are informed about all their conditions, so that they understand their care and treatment plan.
-It is important to treat the whole person and it is recommended that the Heart Failure multidisciplinary team should also seek the advice of other specialists for the management of other conditions (such as diabetes or kidney specialist, care of the elderly physician, chest physician).
+211 It is important to treat the whole person and it is recommended that the Heart Failure multidisciplinary team should also seek the advice of other specialists for the management of other conditions (such as diabetes or kidney specialist, care of the elderly physician, chest physician).